Haitian Declaration of Independence: Declaring Independence

-On 1 January 1804, Dessalines, the new leader under the dictatorial 1801 constitution, declared Haiti a state in the name of the Haitian people.
+On 1 January 1804, Dessalines, the new leader under the dictatorial 1801 constitution, declared Haiti a new black state in the name of the Haitian people.
 Dessalines' secretary Boisrond-Tonnerre stated, "For our declaration of independence, we should have the skin of a white man for parchment, his skull for an inkwell, his blood for ink, and a bayonet for a pen!".
 Incidentally, it is claimed that Boisrond-Tonnerre was chosen to author the declaration by Dessalines due to this statement itself.

 Dessalines assigned all power to himself, by taking the title "governor-general for life," which he replaced nine months later with "emperor".
 His establishing of a de facto dictatorship was, in fact, implied within the declaration text as well:"Remember that I sacrificed everything to rally to your defense; family, children, fortune, and now I am rich only with your liberty; my name has become a horror to all those who want slavery.
 Despots and tyrants curse the day that I was born.
 If ever you refused or grumbled while receiving those laws that the spirit guarding your fate dictates to me for your own good, you would deserve the fate of an ungrateful people."Additionally, there is no assertion of "republican rights", or any "rights" whatsoever within the declaration.
 Instead, the idea of independence in this context was restricted to freedom from slavery, not liberalisation.
 This can be traced from the 1791 slave rebellion to the 1801 constitution by Louverture, who created an authoritarian society that transferred absolute control from the French to Dessalines.
 The militaristic rule of Dessalines—with the support of 17 of the 37 senior army officers that denounced France—bore similarity to the French Revolution that culminated with the ascent of Napoleon as a dictator in France.